Skip to content

 Although Millay had the means to expand the house — at the height of her fame, she earned $300,000 annually (about $5.3 million today) — she chose instead to create a series of outdoor “rooms” for personal pleasure and entertaining.
 “She loved being outdoors.
 Surrounded by natural beauty, she was in her element,” says Peppe.

 The property’s al fresco spaces, separated by stone walls and hedges, included a sunken garden, rose and iris gardens, a bar, a spring-fed swimming pool, and a tennis court.
-The couple’s invited guests would breathe fresh air, skinny-dip — and, it was said, water the flowers with gin.
+The couple’s invited guests would breathe fresh air, skinny dip — and, it was said, water the flowers with gin.

 Millay at the Steepletop pool, circa 1935.
 (Photo: Courtesy Holly Peppe / Edna St. Vincent Millay Papers, Manuscript Division, Library of Congress)

-But perhaps most important, Steepletop gave Millay poetic inspiration.
+But perhaps most importantly, Steepletop gave Millay poetic inspiration.
 In the small pine writing cabin, a short walk uphill from the main house, the sights and sounds she experienced each season found their way into her resonant verse.
 “Her imagery was primarily based on nature, and for a poet, there’s nothing more telling than your main source for imagery,” explains Peppe.
 Rare is the Millay poem that doesn’t contain a reference to nature or wildlife — a sleeping fawn, falling oak leaves, purple phlox, a spiderweb.

 The Edna St. Vincent Millay Society at Steepletop has worked tirelessly to maintain the poet’s house as it was at the time of her death in 1950 (a little over a year after her husband passed away).
 It was assisted by the poet’s sister, Norma, who lived in the house from 1950 until her death in 1986 and left intact Millay’s personal belongings, including her library and clothing.